laminlabs/lamin-blog/docs/1000genomes.md

 ## Data management

-Working with a high number of VCF and parquet files from different sources can easily lead to non-robust and obscure data organization, in particular given agents who almost always just focus on solving the task at hand, rather than optimizing for long-term maintainability.
-Concurrent and frequent access and write patterns make a purely file-based architecture brittle, too.
+Working with a high number of raw files across different sources almost inevitably leads to fragile data organization.
+This brittleness is amplified when working with agents: they prioritize solving the immediate task over long-term maintainability, they make frequent mistakes, and their concurrent read/write patterns can quickly corrupt a purely file-based architecture.
+Lakehouse frameworks solve these problems with [ACID transactions](https://en.wikipedia.org/wiki/ACID) to prevent partial writes, with schema enforcement to prevent inconsistent datasets, and with time travel to easily restore erroneous written datasets.

-The lakehouse, which has been the leading data architecture for tabular data in R&D, solves these problems.
-Today's most popular lakehouse framework is **Iceberg**.[^apache-iceberg] Like the comparable Delta Lake[^delta][^databricks] and Apache Hudi,[^hudi] Iceberg is a table format that organizes datasets into snapshots — each a collection of parquet files plus manifest files that track which files belong to which snapshot.
-A metadata file describes the table's schema and points to the current snapshot.
-When writing to an Iceberg table, a new snapshot is created and the metadata updated to point to that new snapshot.
+And, as discussed, earlier they also make agents more effiecient.
+So, let's briefly review available options.

 ### Frameworks